Faraz2402/Coronavirus-Database-2019-2023/README.md

 Snapshots of the Tableau Dashboard are provided with the following names:

-1. Covid Cases and Deaths.jpg
+1. Covid Cases vs Deaths.jpg

 2. Covid Test vs Vaccination.jpg